Coco-La-Guera/dancing-grannies/README.md

 - **Deeper design**
   - Make **TV knobs interactive** (hover/active states; potential controls)
 - **Video edits**
-  - Trim/cut using jump cuts to further enhance its inherent 'homemovie feel'
+  - Trim/cut continue using jump cuts to further enhance its inherent 'homemovie feel'
-  - Compress for faster load times
-  - Subtle color/brightness tweaks

 ---

+⚡ Challenges & Learnings

+The biggest challenges I faced came from places I least expected.
+Managing frustration when I stalled at unexpected roadblocks became part of the process — for example, wrestling with CSS to make the library card lay properly beneath its content.
+Along the way, I also picked up new tools and workflows.
+I learned to use HandBrake for video conversion and iMovie for editing, which helped me prepare custom video assets for the site.
+While small, these additions expanded my toolbox and gave me a taste of real-world creative problem solving.

+📜 Credits

+- TV frame overlay licensed from iStock
+ (Asset ID: 157188471)
+- Video clips filmed and edited by me
+- Pin icon and library card deck designed/photographed by me

 ## 📂 Project Structure
 dancing-grannies/